zendframework/zend-di/docs/book/cookbook/aot-guide.md

 require __DIR__ . '/../vendor/autoload.php';

-// Define the source directories to scan for classes to generate
+// Define the source directories to scan for classes for which
-// AoT factories for
+// to generate AoT factories:
 $directories = [
     __DIR__ . '/../src/App/src',
 ];